ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

     2017-02-27 07:32:14         26 robots.txt
     2017-02-27 07:32:15       1051 secret-e4443fc.html
     ```
 3. There is an interesting file called secret-e4443fc.html.
-On accessing this files, it solves this challenge and gives the address to the next one.
+On accessing these files, it solves this challenge and gives the address to the next one.
 http://level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud.s3.amazonaws.com/secret-e4443fc.html

 **Vulnerability:** This time, the bucket access policy was configured in such a was that "Any Authenticated AWS User" was allowed to list the contents of the bucket.
 Which means anyone with an AWS account can list the files.